doc4d/docs/docs/netkit/4d-netkit.md

 `New OAuth2 provider` instantiates an object of the `OAuth2Provider` class.

 In `paramObj`, pass an object that contains authentication information.

-The returned object's properties correspond to those of the `paramObj` object passed as a parameter.

 The available properties of `paramObj` are: